Variational Inference as an alternative to MCMC for parameter estimation and model selection

-Now we can use ADVI to fit the model to our observations and generate parameter estimates similar to MCMC traces generated by {\tt Exofit}.

-The data for this purpose has been obtained from \cite{Sharma}.
-We find that Variational Inference converges to a solution within the acceptable ranges of accuracy in about 15 seconds, while Metropolis-Hastings MCMC algorithms takes around 1.5 minutes and this time difference increases exponentially, as we add more data or increase the model complexity.
-The results and approximated posterior are shown in Fig. \ref{fig:rv} and agree with the corresponding results from ~\citet{Sharma}. (cf. Figure 8 of \citet{Sharma}.)
+The data for this purpose has been obtained from \cite{Sharma} and the parameter values obtained from both the procedures are shown in Table ~\ref{tab:exoplanet_results}.
+We find that ADVI converges to a solution in 10 seconds with a mean error of $1.83 \times 10^{-5}$ whereas MCMC took 31 seconds to converge with a mean error of $1.98\times 10^{-5}$.
+The results and Bayesian credible intervals are shown in Fig.~\ref{fig:rv} and agree with the corresponding results from ~\citep{Sharma}. (cf. Figure 8 of \citep{Sharma}.)